8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 I don’t want to do that.

 I have quit drinking for good.
-I have PTSD and it affects the way I perceive situations.
-When I drink and my brain slows down all bodily reactions, it also slows down my rational mind to pick up the signals that what is happening around me is not what my body’s fight or flight auto response thinks it is.
+I have PTSD, and it affects the way I perceive situations.
+When I drink and my brain slows down bodily reactions, it also slows down my rational mind’s ability to recognize that what is happening around me is not what my body’s fight-or-flight response thinks it is.

-I need help.
-Help to stop drinking and help to process old trauma that comes up because it would like to leave and finds opportunities when I’m not paying attention (drinking) to burst out.
+I need help—help to stop drinking and help to process old trauma that surfaces because it wants to be released and finds opportunities when I’m not paying attention to burst out.

 I’m getting help.
 I’m not perfect.
 Not getting help sooner has done a lot of damage.
 Some damage cannot be undone.

 It takes a village for each individual to be the best version of themselves.
-If a village has no real connection and facades of perfection, the result is that the people in the village are going to feel damaged, alone, anxious and depressed.
+If a village has no real connection and only facades of perfection, the result is that people feel damaged, alone, anxious, and depressed.

 Being real is what makes life and relationships real.
-Without pain there is no opportunity for growth or change.
+Without pain, there is no opportunity for growth or change.
 Pain is part of life too.
-It’s real and no one amongst us doesn’t feel it.
+It’s real, and no one among us is exempt from it.

 I’m real.
-I’m imperfect, angry, sad, hurt and suffering from my past and an unhealthy way of dealing with it (alcohol).
-I’ve hurt others because of this and trying to make it not true about myself.
-But I’m also really loving, funny, kind, creative, brainy and friendly.
+I’m imperfect, angry, sad, hurt, and suffering from my past and from an unhealthy way of dealing with it (alcohol).
+I’ve hurt others because of this and because I tried to deny it about myself.
+But I’m also loving, funny, kind, creative, thoughtful, and friendly.

-I wrote a blog not too long ago about embracing your Shadow self.
+I wrote a blog not too long ago about embracing your shadow self.
 We all have one.
-So let’s all embrace our own and learn to live with it and forgive others for their shadow sides as we would like to be forgiven. https://esterinaanderson.com/2020/10/30/on-halloween-and-our-shadow-side/
+So let’s all embrace our own and learn to live with it, and forgive others for their shadow sides as we would like to be forgiven.

 Peace